-8. You have horrible SEO.
+8. You need to improve your SEO.

 There is no competition between SEO and content marketing.
 Instead, the two work together in a complementary relationship.

-If you’re doing content marketing, but have poor SEO, you might as well not even be creating content.
+If you’re doing content marketing but have poor SEO, you might as well not even be creating content.
 No one is going to find it.

 Homework: If your SEO is questionable, hire an SEO consultant or agency to conduct a thorough audit on the status of your SEO.
 Then, you can produce content with confidence.